 The Dane County real estate market had cooled noticeably for 3 straight months but rebounded nicely in November with a 7% increase in single family home accepted offers.
 According to our MLS data below, accepted offers increased from 326 in November of 2017 to 349 in November of 2018.
 Last month's increase followed 3 straight months of year-over-year declines, where offers had decreased by 10%, 16%, and 8% in August, September, and October, respectively.

 In the City of Madison, November accepted offers increased by 14% after decreasing by 15%, 27% and 11% in the three previous months.
-There's no doubt the slow-down earlier this fall was due in part to the heavy rains and flooding that hit the city of Madison very hard.
+There's no doubt the slow-down earlier this fall was due in part by the heavy rains and flooding that hit the city of Madison very hard.

 Do you have questions about how current market conditions affect your plans to buy or sell property in the Madison area?
 Reach out to Mad City Dream Homes, and one of our full-time agents will follow up with a short consultation.

-Mad City Dream Homes & RE/MAX Preferred
+This article is published courtesy of: Dan Miller, REALTOR Mad City Dream Homes & RE/MAX Preferred